cherchyk/openaidevstarter/README.md

 LangChain has implemented loading from different sources and of different formats.
 Semantic Kernel had this features  initially but later it was extracted to [Kernel Memory](https://github.com/microsoft/kernel-memory)

-### 2. Chunking or Splitting
+### 2. Chunking / Splitting
 Automatic chunking is challenging when we have documents of different formats.
 We have customers who converted important PDFs to text and then manually chunked them.
 This way, they were able to get the best results during the retrieval step and later the completion.

-> Chunking is a very important step in RAG pattern.
-It is not only about the size of the chunk but also about the content.
-If we have a document with 100 pages and only 1 page is relevant to the question, we need to chunk it in a way that the relevant page is in a separate chunk.
-This way we will be able to retrieve the relevant chunk and then use it to engineer promt.
+> Chunking is a crucial step in the RAG pattern.
+It involves not only considering the size of the chunk but also the content.
+For instance, if we have a document with 100 pages and only 1 paragraph is relevant to the question, we should chunk it in a way that separates the relevant paragraph into its own chunk.
+This allows us to retrieve the specific chunk and use it to generate a prompt.

 ### 3. Embedding and Storage to Vector DB